jsavoie/jsavoie.github.io/_posts/2021-06-01-letsencrypt.md

 First we need to install certbot, under Debian you can accomplish this with the following:

+{% highlight %}
-# apt-get install certbot
+apt-get install certbot

-And then you will need the plugin for RFC 2136

-# apt-get install python3-certbot-dns-rfc2136
+apt-get install python3-certbot-dns-rfc2136
+{% endhighlight %}